zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 **Usage**:

-Returns the first value which is not NULL from the list.
+return the first value which is not NULL from the list.
 If all values in the list are NULL, return NULL.

 **Parameter description**:

-expr: Value to be tested.
-All these values have the same data type or be NULL, otherwise an exception is thrown.
+Expri: value to be tested.
+All these values have the same data type or be NULL, otherwise an expction occurs.

 **Return value**:

-Returns value type is the same as parameter type.
+Return value type is the same as parameter type.

-**Note:** At least one parameter must exist, otherwise an exception is thrown.
+**Note:** There must be one parameter at least, otherwise an exception occurs.

 ## DECODE {#section_ygq_4y1_wdb .section}

-**Command format**:
+**Function definition**:

 ```
 decode(expression, search, result[, search, result]...[, default])